systeminit/si/app/docs/src/reference/actions.md

 - Actions are enqueued based on your changes
 - You can review all proposed actions before applying
-- No changes are made to actual infrastructure until you apply the change set
+- No changes are made to the actual infrastructure until you apply the change set
 - After applying, actions execute and modify real resources

-Refresh actions and qualifications are the only functions that can run directly on HEAD without going through a change set, since they don't modify resources - they only read current state or validate configuration.These are the core properties set
+Refresh actions and qualifications are the only functions that can run directly on HEAD without going through a change set, since they don't modify resources - they only read current state or validate configuration.
+These are the core properties set

 ## Action Arguments

 Action functions take an `Input` argument.
-It has a `properties` field which contains an object that has:
+It has a `properties` field, which contains an object that has:

 - The `si` properties